 9. Students develop an attitude that learning, improvement and knowledge is a worthwhile and a rewarding way of life, and

 10. Since creativity is one of the deepest longings of human beings, being a creator of one's program and each course and lesson is highly satisfying, and is the beginning of many new adventures and discoveries.

 It works as follows: students design their own program with the help of their academic advisors and the Graduation Committee.
 Changes and course corrections are made along the way.
 Students are expect to intelligently justify their choices.
 Each course is designed by the student by creating a syllabus and then after approval, the student completes all assignments therein with the idea of improving their knowledge base and research skills.
 A course can be designed to give 2, 3, or 4 semester hours of credit.
 All work is graded.
-(See "Creating a Syllabus," "An Example of a Completed Syllabus" and "Example of a Cover Sheet")
+The following all use the Syllabus format to create and complete work needed for credit: